data-addict-com/data-addict-com.github.io/_posts/2024-03-22-seven-personal-datasets-sources-you-surely-did-not-think-about.md

 ---
 layout: post
-title: 7 personal datasets sources you surely did not think about
+title: Seven (7) personal datasets sources you surely did not think about
 description: We all have datas somewhere.
 On a social media, on the apps we use on a daily basis, or even on our phones.
 But did you know that you can actually retrieve them ?
 date: 2024-03-22 00-25-01 +0200
 categories: datas personal dataviz